iTwin/bis-schemas/docs/schema-release-process.md

-# # BIS Schema Release process for npm packages
+# BIS Schema Release process for npm packages

 ## Consuming BIS Schemas

 BIS Schemas can be consumed via automatically published npm packages which is the best option for Typescript based software.

 ### New Released Version Schemas

 - A new npm package is created when a new version of a schema is added to the "Released" directory and meets the release criteria
   - Creates the npm package and publish them
 - The version of the npm package will be the exact version of the schema.
-  - When an npm install happens it will be up to semantic versioning to pull in the correct version
+  - A project that consumes a schema package will automatically update to the lastest version compatible with the version tag they list in their package.json
     - Note: With the correct syntax for adding dependencies this can match how schemas versions are added to an iModel.

 ### Non-released/pre-release Schemas

 Pre-release schemas can be new versions of a schema that are still undergoing testing and development, or a completely new schema that is being developed.

+- A new prerelease version will be automatically generated every time the working version of a schema is merged into master.
-- Use pre-release flags to handle unreleased schemas version
+- Pre-release flags are used to handle unreleased schemas
-  - Schema version is, 1.0.1, the version number of the prerelease will be, `1.0.1-beta.x`
+  - A schema with version 1.0.1 will be published with the package version: `1.0.1-beta.x`
 - To consume a pre-release schema it must be explicitly stated in the npm/nuget dependency that this is desired
   - Gets around accidentally depending on a non-released schema
   - Can always be on the tip of dependent schemas if still in active development of the schema